silshack/fall2013/_posts/odorsey/2013-11-11-oliviaspygame.md

 ...
 ```

 I kept all of the original name assignments for each image...
 I can't help but think it's hilarious to think of Zuko as a "pinkgirl"!
 Anyways, after doing that, I was able to change each character at the press of the "P" button.
-Here is an image Aang's character being in use:
+Here is an image of Aang's character being in use:

 ![Character Change](http://img577.imageshack.us/img577/5168/qhcc.jpg)